IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less.”

+>“Be less curious about people and more curious about ideas.”

 ― <a href="https://en.wikipedia.org/wiki/Marie_Curie" target="_blank">Marie Curie</a>